grafana/writers-toolkit/docs/sources/writing-guide/reuse-directories/index.md

 ---
-description: Reuse directories of content with Hugo mounts
+description: Learn to reuse directories of content with Hugo mounts.
 keywords:
   - content reuse
   - shared content